karthikakp-gif/internship_/README.md

 #  Machine learning used in Job salary prediction.

 ##  Overview
 This project focuses on classification using machine learning.
-It includes data preprocessing, EDA, feature engineering, and model building.
+It includes data preprocessing, EDA, feature engineering, hyperparameter tuning and model building.

 ---